Dainty green tree frog

-The dainty green tree frog (Ranoidea gracilenta), also known as the graceful tree frog, is a species of tree frog in the subfamily Pelodryadinae.
+The dainty green tree frog (Chlorohyla gracilenta), also known as the graceful tree frog, is a species of tree frog in the family Pelodryadidae.
 It is native to eastern Queensland, and north-eastern New South Wales, Australia and ranges from northern Cape York in Queensland to Gosford in New South Wales, with a small and most likely introduced population in Hornsby Heights in Sydney.
 It is one of two faunal emblems of the City of Brisbane.

 Description

 The dainty green tree frog is a slender, medium-sized frog, reaching a length of 45 mm.
 It is a rich green on its dorsal surface, with a yellow ventral surface.
 It has a coarse, granular skin with bright orange eyes; some specimens have a light blue ring following the circumference of the eye.
 The posterior of the thigh is purple-brown or maroon and the tympanum is visible.
-In most specimens, a thin yellow or white line runs from its nostril to its eye, and this distinguishes it from the closely related red-eyed tree frog (L. chloris) and orange-thighed frog (L. xanthomera), which both lack this line.
-If this feature is lacking, the granularity of the dorsal surface and size (L. gracilenta is smaller) will separate it from both L. chloris and L. xanthomera.
+In most specimens, a thin yellow or white line runs from its nostril to its eye, and this distinguishes it from the closely related red-eyed tree frog (C. chloris) and orange-thighed frog (C. xanthomera), which both lack this line.
+If this feature is lacking, the granularity of the dorsal surface and size (C. gracilenta is smaller) will separate it from both C. chloris and C. xanthomera.

-The fingers of L. gracilenta are three-quarters webbed, while the toes are fully webbed.
+The fingers of C. gracilenta are three-quarters webbed, while the toes are fully webbed.